fastforwardlabs/mdffreport12/src/02-background.md

 should anticipate (frequent) and account for changes in the distribution of the data.
 In many cases, this can be achieved by frequent retraining of models.

-### Threshold selection
+#### Threshold selection

 The process of selecting a good threshold value can be challenging.
-In a semi-supervised setting, we have access to a pool of labeled data.
+In a semi-supervised setting (the approaches covered above), we have access to a pool of labeled data.
 Using these labels (and some domain expertise), we can determine a suitable threshold.
 Specifically, we can explore the range of anomaly scores for each data point in the validation set and select a threshold as the point that yields the best performance metric (accuracy, precision, recall).
 In the absence of labeled data, and if we assume that most data points are normal, we can use statistics such as standard deviation and percentiles to infer a good threshold.